dbcook/openrocket-database/README.md

 by Aerotech.

 The [Quest website](https://www.questaerospace.com/) has good dimensions for most body tubes, but incomplete or no dimensions for nose cones and other part types.
-There is basically no mass data anywhere.
+There is basically no useful mass data anywhere in their literature.

 Quest makes several Micromaxx (1/4" diameter motor) kits that can only be had as part of starter sets: